-- Determine the conditions required to achieve alpha-dominated plasmas: - Energy confinement scaling with alpha- dominated heating - β-limits with alpha- dominated heating - Density limit scaling with alpha- dominated heating - Control alpha- dominated plasmas (e.g., modification of plasma profiles) - Sustainment of alpha- dominated plasmas high-power-density exhaust of plasma particles and energy, alpha ash exhaust, study effect of alpha heating on the evolution of bootstrap current profile. - Exploration of alpha- dominated burning plasma physics in some advanced operating modes and configurations that have the potential to lead to attractive fusion applications. - Determination of the effects of fast alpha particles on plasma stability.
+- Explore and understand the physics of alpha-dominated plasmas: - Energy confinement scaling with alpha- dominated heating - β-limits with alpha- dominated heating - Density limit scaling with alpha-dominated heating - Control alpha- dominated plasmas (e.g., modification of plasma profiles) - Sustain alpha- dominated plasmas high-power-density exhaust of plasma particles and energy, alpha ash exhaust, study effect of alphaheating on the evolution of bootstrap current profile. - Exploration of alpha- dominated burning plasma physics in some advanced operating modes and configurations that have the potential to lead to attractive fusion applications. - Understand the effects of fast alpha particles on plasma stability.